Greek landmarks encompass age upon age of legendary antiquity, ancient history, and contemporary eras.

 Just as the names of Mycenean heroes and kings echo through aeons; for instance: Perseus, Agamemnon, and Orestes,

-In the same way, do the names of architectural landmarks resound; for example, the Lion Gate, Treasury of Atreus, tholos Tomb of Clytemnestra, and “mighty walled Tiryns” described by ancient Greek poet Homer in The Iliad.
+In the same way, do the names of architectural landmarks resound; for example, the Lion Gate, Treasury of Atreus, tholos Tomb of Clytemnestra, and “mighty walled Tiryns” described by the ancient Greek poet Homer in The Iliad.

 Following Crete’s Minoan civilization, the Mycenean civilization flourished from approximately the 17th century BC before it fell in the late 12th to early 11th century BC.